XLSForm/xlsform.github.io/_sections/home-english.md

 ### How to pull data from CSV

-You can be able to pull data from .csv file by including one or more .csv files in your form during the survey time.
+You can be able to pull data from a .csv file by including one or more .csv files in your form during data collection.
 For each data field that you want to pull into your survey:

  * Add a **calculate field** to your survey.
  * Give that field a **name**